 The FAMiLY Leader is taking the battle to protect life to both the Iowa and U.S. Supreme Court.

 In the Dobbs v.
-Jackson Women’s Health Organization abortion case expected to be heard by the U.S. Supreme Court this fall, The FAMiLY Leader is presenting the Court with the argument that 1973’s pro-abortion ruling, Roe v.
+Jackson Women’s Health Organization abortion case expected to be heard by the U.S. Supreme Court beginning Dec.
+1, The FAMiLY Leader is presenting the Court with the argument that 1973’s pro-abortion ruling, Roe v.
 Wade, should be overturned.

 The FAMiLY Leader, or TFL, contends both Roe and Iowa’s 2018 Planned Parenthood v.
 Reynolds rulings represent not only an abhorrent disregard for the value of human life, but also an unconstitutional, judicial overreach of rightful, legislative powers.